 If by some chance it’s not the wildlife you know Phillip Island for, maybe it’s the island’s motor racing history.

-Dating back to 1928, motorsport has a long association with Phillip Island, starting out with a simple street circuit just outside of Cowes, to the now world-renowned Phillip Island Grand Prix Circuit.
+Dating back to 1928, motorsport has a long association with Phillip Island, starting out with a simple street circuit just outside of Cowes to the now world-renowned Phillip Island Grand Prix Circuit.

 If you happen to be on Phillip Island during an event, it’s well worth checking out.
-If you do, I would still drop into the circuit to visit the Phillip Island Grand Prix Circuit Visitors Center.
+If you don’t, I would still drop into the circuit to visit the Phillip Island Grand Prix Circuit Visitors Center.

 A purpose-built facility to showcase the rich motorsport heritage of Phillip Island, the home of motorcycle racing in Australia.
 The visitors centre features a Motorsport Museum as well as several interactive experiences.

 You can also try your hand at the Slot Cars or the Motor Racing Simulators.
 But to really get the full experience, I would recommend either signing up for one of the organised passenger rides on the actual race track or, at the very least, racing a go-kart on the 750-meter scale replica Go-Kart Track version of the circuit.

 A Maze’N Things

 A Maze’N Things in Cowes is an adventure of puzzles and mazes ideal for kids and families.